 Appropriate Vaccine Usage

-This indicates the percentage of residents that received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This tells you the percent of residents that were administered the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Grand Valley Health Care Center, 7.92% Percentage of Patients
+In Grand Valley Health Care Center, 8.12% of Patients

-This metric is a measure of the percent of long-term stay residents that needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and taking a bath.
-Some would argue this is a measure of a patient's well-being.
+This metric is a measure of the percentage of long-term care residents who needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and eating.
+Some believe this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Grand Valley Health Care Center, 12.45% Percentage of Residents
+In Grand Valley Health Care Center, 12.06% of Residents

 Short-term Care: Rehospitalizations

-In Grand Valley Health Care Center, 12.45 Percentage of Residents Rehospitalized
+In Grand Valley Health Care Center, 12.06% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Grand Valley Health Care Center, 9.83 Percentage of Patients
+In Grand Valley Health Care Center, 4.15% of Patients

-This datapoint is a measure of the number of emergency room visits per 1,000 days of short-term patient care.
-Staying out of the emergency room is one way to measure the well-being of patients during rehabilitation.
+This is a measure of the number of times residents are sent to the emergency room per thousand days of short-term care.
+Avoiding emergency medical situations is one way to gauge short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Grand Valley Health Care Center, 79.79% Percentage of Resident
+In Grand Valley Health Care Center, 73.95% of Resident

 Scores for Van Nuys, CA